josevalim/logger/README.md

   * *done* A watcher to ensure the handler is registered even if it crashes.
   * *done* Data truncation so we never try to log a message of megabytes of size.
   * *done* A way to lazily calculate the log messages to avoid generating expensive log messages that won't be used.
-  * An error handler that supports a threshold (as seen in Lager) to limit the amount of messages we print per second (so we never bring the node down due to excessive messages, see [cascading-failures](https://github.com/ferd/cascading-failures)).
+  * *done* An error handler that supports a threshold (as seen in Lager) to limit the amount of messages we print per second (so we never bring the node down due to excessive messages, see [cascading-failures](https://github.com/ferd/cascading-failures)).
   * Error translators, so we can translate GenServer and other OTP errors into something more palatable.
   * Custom formatting.
   * Switching between sync and async modes.